okstate-maps/intro-html-css-js/README.md

 ##### AJAX
 For our purposes, a really important aspect of JQuery is the ability to make AJAX requests.
 AJAX originally meant Asynchronous JavaScript and XML, but it now more generally refers to asynchronous JavaScript stuff.
 Web maps are all examples of asynchronous JavaScript in action.

+AJAX is what you use to fetch data.

 ##### An interlude to talk about JSON and GeoJSON
 JSON (and its derivative geofocused cousin GeoJSON) are **data exchange formats** that emphasize human readability and conciseness.
 JSON is **the** standard on the web for moving data around (having replaced XML), and GeoJSON is quickly getting to that point for spatial data.